gramineproject/gramine/Documentation/performance.rst

 perf data.
 Instead, add ``sys.enable_sigterm_injection = true`` to manifest and terminate the application using command ``kill <pid>`` (i.e. send SIGTERM).

+It's also possible to flush the collected profile data anytime using ``SIGUSR1`` signal which would help in cases where user would like to collect profile data only for a particular period (e.g., during benchmarks run).
+Send SIGUSR1 signal using command ``kill -SIGUSR1 <pid>``.

 *Note*: The accuracy of this tool is unclear (though we had positive experiences using the tool so far).
 The SGX profiling works by measuring the value of instruction pointer on each asynchronous enclave exit (AEX), which happen on